tecbot/AMFBundle/README.markdown

     # add the Action suffix to a methode e.g. authenticateAction()
     public function authenticateAction()

-    # and finally change the handle function in app*.php to handleAmf requests
+    # and finally to handle AMF request, change the handle function in app*.php to handleAmf
     $kernel->handleAmf(Request::createfromGlobals())->send();

 ### Flex